InterCity 225: Options and selection

 The electrification of the ECML necessitated the procurement of new high speed electric traction.
 The options and requirements for this trainset were hotly deliberated for a number of years.
-On 7 June 1978, the electric-powered prototype Advanced Passenger Train (APT) was unveiled; it was at one point intended for the APT to be the next major intercity express train.
+On 7 June 1978, the electric-powered prototype APT was unveiled; it was at one point intended for the APT to be the next major inter-city express train.
 However, due to various factors including technical issues, the APT programme was curtailed during the summer of 1989.
-Shortly thereafter, two alternative options were explored, an electrified version of the InterCity 125 (known as the HST-E), and the mixed-traffic locomotive; these were both intended to a peak service speed of 125 mph.
+Shortly thereafter, two alternative options were explored: an electrified version of the InterCity 125 (known as the HST-E) and the mixed-traffic locomotive; these were both intended to a peak service speed of 125 mph.

-Some officials within British Rail pushed for more demanding requirements for the future Intercity trainset; reportedly, BR's Director of Mechanical and Electrical Engineering (M&EE) was a strong proponent for increasing the top speed to 140 mph To facilitate this, tilting train technologies developed for the APT were explored.
+Some officials within British Rail (BR) pushed for more demanding requirements for the future InterCity trainset; reportedly, BR's Director of Mechanical and Electrical Engineering (M&EE) was a strong proponent for increasing the top speed to 140 mph To facilitate this, tilting train technologies developed for the APT were explored.
 While BR's board had approved the ordering of a single Class 89 as a prototype, the Strategy Committee queried why the type had been favoured over a proposed 80-tonne Bo-Bo locomotive.
 While the Class 89 was thought to be a low-risk option for multi-purpose traction, it offered little advantage over the existing in terms of speed.
 At the time, the 1950s era and electric locomotives were nearing the end of their viable service lives and were quite unreliable, but their withdrawal was effectively ruled out by a national shortage of newer electric traction, in part caused by the APT's cancellation.

 A key advantage of the InterCity 225 concept over a Class 89-hauled consist was the lower weight of the former, resulting in less slippage and greater acceleration over the latter.
 Appraisals also determined that the Class 89 was comparatively inferior in financial terms, in part due to the InterCity 225's prospective compatibility with WCML traction, reducing its development costs.
-A further cost-saving measure was the decision to base the InterCity 225's technologies on the APT, BR reportedly stated that it had derived 90% of the former's engineering from the latter.
+A further cost-saving measure was the decision to base the InterCity 225's technologies on the APT; BR reportedly stated that it had derived 90% of the former's engineering from the latter.
 Thus, the study group recommended that the InterCity 225 be pursued as the preferred option, while the Class 89 and HST-E initiatives serve as back-ups.
-Despite this, the HST-E effort was promptly aborted, while Brush Traction decided to de-prioritise work on the Class 89 after learning that it was unlikely to lead to volume production.
+Despite this, the HST-E effort was promptly aborted, while Brush Traction decided to deprioritise work on the Class 89 after learning that it was unlikely to lead to volume production.